||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 In 1956, Synergetics was under contract to the United States Department of Commerce.
 They designed and test-built a 100-foot diameter trade fair pavilion dome in Raleigh.
 It was then flown to Kabul, Afghanistan and later used for trade fairs and expositions in South America, Africa, Europe and the Orient.
 That same year Synergetics designed and built what was at the time the world's largest free-span structure, a 384-foot diameter geodesic dome in Baton Rouge, Louisiana constructed for the Union Tank Car Company as a facility to house and repair railroad cars.

-Howard was also an owner of Charter Industries, Inc. that leased domes around the world.
-The domes at the NC Fairgrounds are portable Charter spheres.
+Howard was also an owner of Charter Industries, Inc., a firm that leased domes around the world.

 Adapted from Wikipedia and NC Architects and Builders.

-1962 - The Bernard Judge Residence, aka the Bubble House, aka the Triponent House, 2949 Durand Drive, Los Angeles CA. one of the most famous domes in America.
+1962 - The Bernard Judge Residence, aka the Bubble House, aka the Triponent House, 2949 Durand Drive, Los Angeles CA. This became one of the most famous dome homes in America.
 Designed by architect Bernard Judge.
-It was difficult to control the heat coming through the top, so Judge made a layer of fabric, shown above.
+It was difficult to control the heat coming through the top, so Judge made a layer of fabric.
 That did not work, so he added openings in the glass.
 Photo by Ralph Crane.
 The house was dismantled in the mid 1980’s and given to the Smithsonian Institution.

 2000 - The Jim and Melanie Kaslik Dome, aka Cloud Hidden, 611 Upper Sondley Drive, Asheville NC.
 Manufactured by Monolithic Domes.
 Overlooks the Blue Ridge Parkway.
 5300 square feet of heated living space, 2000 square feet of unheated living space and 1000 square feet in an elevated, two-level, stamped-concrete porch.
 Featured on HGTV in 2001.
 Featured in the Aug/Sep 2003 issue of Fine Homebuilding Magazine.
 Featured Sep 2006 in Architectural Digest.
 Sold in 2007 to Craig Crossman.